- Full MQTT version 3.1 support.

 - Project for executable on PC for Microsoft Visual Studio included.

-MQTT Client is an optional extension which adds the Message Queue Telemetry Transport protocol to the stack.
-The MQTT add-on can be used with embOS/IP or with a different TCP/IP stack.
+MQTT Client is an optional extension which adds the Message Queue Telemetry Transport protocol to a stack.
+The MQTT Client add-on can be used with embOS/IP or with a different TCP/IP stack.

 It uses the publish/subscribe pattern, which is an alternative to the well-known client/server model.
 In opposite to the client/server model, where a client directly communicates with an endpoint, the publish/subscribe pattern decouples the sender and receiver of a particular message.
 In the MQTT context the sending client is called publisher, the receiving client subscriber.

 Publisher and subscriber do not know about the existence of one another.
 To enable the transport of a message a third party is required.
 These third party is called broker in the MQTT context.
 The broker filters all incoming messages from the publishers and distributes them to the subscribers.

 MQTT uses subject-based filtering of messages.
 Publishers sends topic related messages, subscribers receive messages if they have subscribed the topic.

 To get messages a from an MQTT broker a subscriber establishes a connection to the broker.
 The broker checks if a publisher has sent a message for the subscribed topic and if so, sends it to the subscriber.
 The advantage of this approach is that publisher and subscriber do not need to know each other and that they do not need to run at the same time.
 All they need to know is the IP address of the broker.

 Download the MQTT specification from oasis-open.orgDownload the MQTT specification Version 3.1.1